banzaicloud/pipeline/README.md

 ![Control Plane](docs/images/control-plane-aws-azure.png)

-You can launch a Pipeline control plane on AWS with the following [Cloudformation](https://github.com/banzaicloud/pipeline-cp-launcher/blob/0.2.0/control-plane-cf.template) template.
+To launch a Pipeline control plane on AWS or Azure follow this [documentation](docs/control-plane.md).

 ### Deployments